goerz/bmconverter.py/index.markdown

 describe the bookmark structure in pdf or djvu files.
 You can then use the appropriate tools to add the bookmarks to the pdf or djvu file.

+The script includes some rudimentary functionality to extract the bookmarks directly from a pdf file (writing to any of the supported text formats).
+This functionality depends on the [pdfminer][8] library.
+Advanced features like formatting of the bookmark titles are not supported in the extraction.

 In addition to converting between the different formats, the script can also shift the page numbers associated with the bookmarks.
 This is useful if you need to work on a file obtained from a table of contents, where the page numbers in